-The Faculty of Medicine Carl Gustav Carus embodies broad academic diversity, with degree courses in medicine, dentistry, public health and medical radiation sciences.
-Over 2,500 students are enrolled in these disciplines.
-Scientifically-oriented teaching, with strong practical and interprofessional aspects, establishes the reputation of university medicine in Dresden.
+Finally, Dresden is an ideal location for direct interactions between academic study and scientifically founded political advice.
+The local branch of the ifo Institute for Economic Research is located in the immediate vicinity of the faculty.
+Through the close relationship with this extramural research institute, academic research draws new ideas from insights into important economic policy issues https://tu-dresden.de/wiwi practical and interprofessional aspects, establishes the reputation of university medicine in Dresden.
 In the Interprofessional Medical Training Centre (MITZ), basic skills and doctor-patient communication are trained in the smallest group possible, often with actors assuming the patient role.
 Those training sessions - some of which are attended together with trainees from the Carus Academy - are mandatory components of the longitudinal curriculum between the second and tenth semester.
-The interdisciplinary approach is intensified through a series of DIPOL® modules (Dresden system of Integrated practice-and Problem-Oriented Learning) starting in the fifth semester.
+The interdisciplinary approach is intensified through a series of DIPOL® modules (Dresden system of Integrated practice- and Problem-Oriented Learning) starting in the fifth semester.
 At preclinical and clinical stages, training progress is supported by modern learning methods such as e-teaching and the Anatomage Table.
 Teaching and examination formats are expanded in line with the latest didactic findings - against this background Dresden introduced and continues to develop the OSCE format (Objective Structured Clinical Examinations.)